gpericol/scram/README.md

 ## Registration

+### First possibility - Client-Server registration

 1. A Client sends its username, a random nonce and his public key to the Server
 2. The Server takes track of the Client's session, storing the received credentials.
 Then, it sends a random nonce, a random salt, an iteration count (4096) and its public key to the Client.
 Now both the parties have the shared secret key.
-3. The Client generates the salted password with PBKDF2+HMAC sending it to the Server in an encrypted way ( XOR (salted_password, shared secret key) )
+3. The Client generates the salted password with PBKDF2+HMAC algorithm sending it to the Server in an encrypted way ( XOR (salted_password, shared secret key) )
 4. The Server decrypts the salted password, generates 2 random nonces ("Client key" and "Server key") which will be sended in an encrypted way to the Client ( XOR ("Slient key"/"Server key", shared secret key) ).
 These nonces will be used to generate the Client key, the Server key and the stored key by both the parties.

+### Second possibility - User generation by the Server

+1. A Client sends its username, a random nonce and his public key to the Server
+2. The Server takes track of the Client's session, storing the received credentials.
+Then, it randomly generates a uuid4 password for that Client, it generates a random nonce, a random salt, an iteration count (4096) and it creates the salted password with PBKDF2+HMAC algorithm.
+Lastly, the Server generates a public key and 2 random nonces ("Client key" and "Server key").
+These nonces will be used to generate the Client key, the Server key and the stored key by both the parties.
+3. #### TODO

 ## Authentication
 1. Both parties generate an authenticated message